ilnarb/lru_cache/README.md

 Template class provides generalized LRU cache.

-Algorithmic complexity of the cache the same as the std::unordered_map complexity: almost O(1).
+Algorithmic complexity of the cache is the same as std::unordered_map complexity: almost O(1).